MatheusBorgesDev/GitFav---Aplicacao-para-favoritar-usuarios-do-GitHub/README.md

 ## Application to bookmark GitHub users (Introduction to API concept)

-> Project built during classes on the Explorer trail at Rocketseat educational institution.
->
-> The challenge was to create all the application's HTML, CSS and JavaScript from a FIGMA model, using DOM and ES Modules (EcmaScript 6 - ES6) focusing on the concepts:
+> The project aimed create all the application's HTML, CSS and JavaScript from a FIGMA model, using DOM and ES Modules (EcmaScript 6 - ES6) focusing on the concepts:
 >
 > - API (Application Programming Interface);
 > - SPA (Single Page Application);